Global Humanities Institute 2019 - Translation’s Theoretical Issues, Practical Densities: Violence, Memory, and the Untranslatable

 July 15-26, 2019

-The CHCI-Mellon Global Humanities Institute on “Translation’s Theoretical Issues, Practical Densities: Violence, Memory, and the Untranslatable” is a partnership formed by four university-centers from four different continents: the Centre of Studies on Philosophy, Humanities, and the Arts (University of Chile), Humanities Commons (University of California Irvine), the Centre for Humanities Research (Western Cape University), and Oxford Comparative Criticism and Translation at The Oxford Research Centre in the Humanities (Oxford University).
+The CHCI-Mellon Global Humanities Institute on “Translation’s Theoretical Issues, Practical Densities: Violence, Memory, and the Untranslatable” is a partnership formed by four university-centers from four different continents: the Interdisciplinary Center of Studies in Philosophy, Arts, and Humanities (University of Chile), Humanities Commons (University of California Irvine), the Centre for Humanities Research (Western Cape University), and Oxford Comparative Criticism and Translation at The Oxford Research Centre in the Humanities (Oxford University).

 The aim of this Global Humanities Institute is to establish an academic exchange articulated on the basis of a multidimensional concept of translation.
 It will privilege an interdisciplinary approach articulating philosophical, literary and artistic perspectives in order to explore how the task of translation, with its specific problems and performances, becomes a model to rethink urgent and enduring questions in the realms of epistemology (the constitution of representation, the passage of meaning), ethics (responsibility, violence, hospitality), history (temporal economy, memory), and politics (status of the subject, foundation of the community).
 (See “Lines of Research and Topics”).